 For those landlords letting property through LettingaProperty.com and using our tenant referencing service will be supported to comply with the Immigration Act.

 All tenants are requested to provide evidence of original documentation aforementioned at time of viewing.
 We believe that this will assist in reducing any time wasted proceeding with an application where the tenant has not got a right to rent a property in the UK.
-Tenants will be reminded of this requirement at time of booking a viewing.
+Tenants will be reminded of this requirement at the time of booking a viewing.

 More information about how to carry out a right to rent check is available online at www.Gov.uk including eligibility for a free online Home Office checking service to confirm whether someone has a right to rent.